-IF INHALED: Move person to fresh air.
-If person is not breathing, call 911 or an ambulance; then give artificial respiration, preferably mouth-to-mouth, if possible.
+TAILET EROON TO A DOCTOR OR TO AN EMERCENCY TREATMENT TAGIETT.
+FIRST AID IF INHALED: Move person to fresh air.
+If person is not breathing, call 911 or an ambulance; then give artificial respiration, preferably by mouth-to-mouth, if possible.
 Call a poison control center or doctor for further treatment advice.
-IF ON SKIN OR CLOTHING: Take off contaminated clothing, shoes, and other items covering the skin.
+IF ON SKIN OR CLOTHING: Take off contaminated clothing.
 Rinse skin immediately with plenty of water for 15-20 minutes.
 Call a poison control center or doctor for treatment advice.
-IF IN EYES: Hold eyes open and rinse slowly and gently with water for 15-20 minutes.
-Remove contact lenses, if present, after the first 5 minutes; then continue rinsing eyes.
+IF IN EYES: Hold eye open and rinse slowly and gently with water for 15-20 minutes.
+Remove contact lens, if present, after the first 5 minutes; then continue rinsing.
 Call a poison control center or doctor for treatment advice.
-IF SWALLOWED: Call a poison control center or doctor immediately for treatment advice.
-Have person sip a glass of water if able to swallow.
-Do not induce vomiting unless told to do so by a poison control center or doctor.
+IF SWALLOWED: Immediately call a poison control center or doctor.
+Do not induce vomiting unless told to by a poison control center or doctor.
+Do not give any liquid to the person.
 Do not give anything to an unconscious person.
+For additional inforr mation in case of an emergency, call toll free (1-800-424-9300)

-NOTE: Have the product container or label with you when calling a poison control center or doctor, or going for treatment.
-Do not give anything by mouth to an unconscious person.
+- Have the product container or label with you when calling a poison control center or doctor, or going for treatment.